williamw520/toposort/Algorithm.md

 William Wong, 2025-04-02

+## Abstract

+This presents TopoSort, a set-based topological sorting algorithm for directed acyclic graphs (DAG).
-The algorithm used in TopoSort produces a linear arranagement of sets of the nodes of a graph in topological order, where the nodes in each set are dependence free within the set.
-Further the nodes when lined up in the linear arrangement according to the order of the sets are also in topological order.
+Unlike traditional algorithms that produce a linear order of nodes, TopoSort yields a linear sequence of sets of nodes, where each set contains mutually independent nodes that can be used for parallel processing.
+The layered approach reveals structural parallelism in the graph and provides a built-in mechanism for detecting cycles.
+Further the nodes of the sets when arranaged in a linear sequence according to the order of the sets are also in topological order.

-It is a variant of the Kahn's algorithm, but it works on sets instead of individual nodes.
-It also finds the cyclic nodes as a side benefit.
+## 1. Problem Definition

+Given a directed graph G=(V,E) where V is the set of nodes and E⊆V×V is the set of directed links, we aim to compute a sequence of disjoint sets S=[S0, S1, …, Sk] such that:
+  1.  ∐ Si=V′, where V′⊆V contains all nodes not involved in a cycle.
+  2. For all i<j, there is no link (u,v)∈E such that u∈Sj​ and v∈Si​.
+  3. Nodes within any Si​ are mutually independent (i.e., no links between them).

+Nodes not included in any Si​ are identified as participating in a cycle.

+## 2. Definitions

+  1. In-degree: Number of incoming links to a node.
+  2. Root node: A node with in-degree zero.
+  3. Root set: A set of root nodes at a given iteration.

-## Overview
+## 3. Algorithm Overview

-The main idea is to iteratively find the successive root sets of a graph after removing each set at each round.
-Here's an outline of the algorithm.
+The main idea is to iteratively find the successive root sets of the graph after removing each set at each round.

+The algorithm proceeds in iterations.
+At each round, it extracts the current root set (nodes with in-degree zero) and removes them from the graph.
+Their removal may expose new root nodes, forming the next root set.
+This process repeats until no new root nodes can be found.

+A simplified outline:

  1. Find the first root set of the graph.
  2. Remove the nodes of the root set from the graph.
  3. Find the next root set.
 Go to 2 until there's no more root node.

 The successively removed root sets form a topological order.
-The nodes within each root set are dependence free in the set.
+The nodes within each root set are mutually independent within the set.
+The union of all root sets covers the acyclic portion of the graph.
+Remaining nodes are involved in cycles.

-## Example
+## 4. Example

-Given a graph with nodes `{a, b, c, d, e, f}` and with the dependency pairs of `(a -> d) (b -> d) (d -> c) (d -> e) (e -> f)`, where `{a, b}` is the first root set, successively removing the root sets look like:
+Given a graph G(V,E) with the nodes V=`{a, b, c, d, e, f}` and the links of E=`{ (a, d), (b, d), (d, c), (d, e), (e, f) }`, where `{a, b}` is the first root set, successively removing the root sets look like:

 ```